 What “Excluded” Looks Like in the Data

-When we match the Office of Inspector General’s (OIG) exclusion list against the Medicaid spending file, we get about 1,240 providers.
+So what happens when we match the OIG exclusion list against the Medicaid spending file?
+About 1,240 providers.
 Adding California’s Suspended and Ineligible (S&I) list and historical LEIE snapshots brings the total to roughly 1,800 matched excluded providers.
-Out of 1.8 million, that is a 0.1% match rate.
+Out of 1.8 million, that is a 0.1% positive rate.

-Using all LEIE exclusion types, excluded providers appear to have lower median total claims and payments than non-excluded providers.
-Two things drive this.
+Two sources of noise obscure this signal if we are not careful.
 First, the label problem from Post 2: 40% of LEIE entries are providers who lost their licenses for reasons unrelated to fraud.
-Second, an observation window problem: providers excluded during the 2018-2024 panel had their billing histories truncated at their exclusion date.
-A provider excluded in 2020 has at most 24 months of billing data in the panel; a non-excluded provider has up to 84.
+Using all LEIE types as the positive class mixes fraud with license revocations, diluting any billing signal.
+Second, observation window length: a provider excluded in 2020 has at most 24 months of billing data in the panel, while a non-excluded provider has up to 84.
 Panel totals are mechanically lower for providers with shorter windows, regardless of how intensively they billed.
+Per-month rates correct for this.

 The Feature That Isn’t: Billing Volume as Fraud Signal

-The first thing amateur analysts do when they download the data is sort by total paid, descending.
-The providers at the top of the list become the suspects.
-This feels intuitive: more money, more potential fraud.
+Here is the most common approach to this data: sort by total paid, descending.
+The providers at the top become the suspects.
+More money, more potential fraud.
+It feels intuitive.
+But does it work?

 The problem with this approach has a name.
 A landmark Science paper demonstrated it in a different context, with an identical mechanism [1].
 The study showed that a widely used healthcare algorithm predicted costs rather than illness.
 Black patients spent $1,800 less annually than White patients at the same level of chronic illness.
 Access barriers, not health differences, drove that gap.
 The algorithm systematically under-referred Black patients for care management.